cjpalmer330/Class-Notes/content/Fall-24/CS 4349 Algo/Exam 1 Notes - CS 4349.md

   - An increasing subsequence is a subsequence Z that stricly increases from element to element
     - Ex.
 Z = [1,2,4,6]
     - Anti-Example Z =[1,2,4,3]

-  - Longest Increasing Subsequence
+### Longest Increasing Subsequence

 - Given some sequence X, what is the longest increasing subsequence?
   - We are concerned with the _length_ of the sequence, not the value or index.
 - If we are to find the LIS ending at X i=6, then we know, all the elements we choose in the interval must be less than X[6].
   - using these chosen indeces, we can recursively count the LIS ending in each index chosen.
 The max of these subproblems will be the LIS of the total subsequence - 1
     > [!example]-
     >
     > - X = [7,2,8,1,3,4,10,6,9,5]
     > - Find the LIS ending at X[5]
     >   - The largest number must be < 4
     > - Find the LIS of {X[1], X[3], X[4]}
     >   - { 1, 1, 2}
     >   - Max = 2
     > - LIS = Max(sub-LIS) + 1 = 3
     >   - {1, 3, 4}

+### Longest Common Subsequence

+> [!info]- Definitions
+> Given two sequences X and Y, we say that a sequence Z is a common subsequence of X and Y if it is a subsequence of both X and Y.
+> Prefix : Any contiguous substring starting from the first element in a String or sequence.
+> Suffix: Any contiguous substring that ends with the final element in a String or sequence.

+> [!example]-
+> X = ABCBDAAB
+> Y = BDCABA
+> The sequence BCA is a common subsequence of X and Y
+> BCBA is also a common subsequence between them

+- Prefix

 ## Dynamic Programming Examples